testify-project/semantic-testing.github.io/_posts/2000-01-04-terminology.md

 An analyzer is any tool drawn on to examine the system to identify potential software bugs.

-**Goal**
+**Mission**

-A goal defines a broad primary outcome you want to achieve.
+A mission defines a broad primary outcome you want to achieve.

 **Objective**

-An objective is a specific and measurable step you take to prove you are effectively achieving a goal.
+An objective is a specific and measurable step you take to prove you are effectively achieving a mission.

 **Strategy**